OSGP/Documentation/INTRO.md

 - For the 'translation' and communication of user/operator commands to the various smart devices, the platform uses multiple (open) protocols
 - The platform supports various IP based data telecommunication technologies and protocols to communicate with the devices

-More (technical information) about the platform operation can be found later on in this document.
+More technical and user information about the open smart grid platform can be found in this document.
+More generic/product information about the open smart grid platform can be found on the [open smart grid platform website](http://opensmartgridplatform.org/).

-### I.1.2 Example use case for the OSGP
+### Example use case for the OSGP
 Use cases of the OSGP are only limited by your imagination.
 Here are some examples:
 - Ad-hoc and scheduled Switching of Public Lighting
 - Electrical Transportation